svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_desoto_corridor_growth_with_guardrails_onepager_v1.md

   - Use the corridor strategy and guardrail model as a starting point for ordinance language, RFQs/RFPs and negotiations.
   - Require any major digital infrastructure proposal to run through **transparent, public modeling** and **resident-facing explanations** before decisions.

 This corridor is already changing.
-The core choice is whether that change **happens to** Festus and De Soto, or **with** residents clearly in charge.
+The core choice is whether that change **happens to** Festus and its surrounding communities, or **with** residents clearly in charge.